iquasere/MOSCA/README.md

 analysis.
 ```

-## MOSCA is finally available as a Docker image!
+## MOSCA is available as a Docker image!

 To use MOSCA's Docker version, Docker must first be installed.